cedmayer/cedmayer.github.io/documentation/docu-dev/plugins.md

 </div>
 </section><!-- /#table-of-contents -->

+---

+<a href="/documentation/docu-dev.html" class="btn">Overview</a>&nbsp;&nbsp;<a href="/documentation/docu-dev/concept.html" class="btn">Concept and Architecture</a>&nbsp;&nbsp;<a href="/documentation/docu-dev/plugins.html" class="btn btn-success">Plugins</a>&nbsp;&nbsp;<a href="/documentation/docu-dev/interface.html" class="btn">Server Interface</a>&nbsp;&nbsp;<a href="/documentation/docu-dev/gui.html" class="btn">Model View Control</a>

+## Plugin loader

+plugin loader

+---

+##OiPluginTemplate Tutorial

 OiPluginTemplate is a predefined Qt project which we recommend you to use if you want to write a plugin for OpenIndy.
-If you do not know OpenIndy yet, you may want to inform yourself [here](/documentation/docu-dev.html).
 In the next chapters it is assumed that you know the terminology of OpenIndy (like element, feature, function, sensor etc.).
+If you do not know the concept of OpenIndy yet, you may want to inform yourself [here](/documentation/docu-dev/concept.html#concept).
 Read the following steps to learn how to write and run your own plugins using this project as a template.

----

 ##Get started